claunicole/claunicole/README.md

 * 🌍  I'm based in Chile
 * 🖥️  See my portfolio at [My Portfolio :)](https://claunicode.com/)
 * 🤝  I'm open to collaborating on challenging projects
-* 💡   I'm JsConf.cl staff
+* 💡  Volunteer in the first JsConf.cl
 * ⚡  I love videogames, horror books and I have 5 dogs

 ### Skills